kevinjohnkiely/la-rosa-restaurant-project-1/README.md

 # Technologies Used
 The following is a list of the various technologies employed to build this project
 + HTML5 - Hypertext markup language used to give the website its overall structure and semantic value.
-+ CSS3 - Cascading Style Sheets used to apply consistant styles across all sections of the application.
++ CSS3 - Cascading Style Sheets used to apply consistent styles across all sections of the application.
 + Google Fonts - Font is embedded into the website by way of importing the correct google font link into the linked CSS file.
 + Font Awesome - Fontawesome toolkit imported into HTML files and its icons used to show social media links.
 + Git, Github & Gitpod - Used to continuously develop and deploy the incremental versions of the application.